 The pollutants currently governed by EPA regulations fall into five basic categories:

-After years of resisting pressure to crack down on fracking, the EPA announced in 2010 that it will launch a $1.9 million study into how the practice affects water supplies — part of the agency's broader push for better U.S. water quality, including stricter new rules for mountaintop removal mining in Appalachia's coal country.
+After years of resisting pressure to crack down on fracking, the EPA announced in 2010 that it will launch a $1.9 million study into how the practice affects water supplies — part of the agency's broader push for better U.S. water quality, including stricter rules for

 With so many potential threats in tap water, is it smarter to just buy bottled water?